SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 _image source: [here](https://arxiv.org/pdf/2412.09810)_

 Using regularization as weight decay promotes a reduction in complexity but does not guarantee it.
-Therefore [in this paper](https://arxiv.org/pdf/2412.09810), they create a training algorithm to promote compression, reduction in model complexity and thus also grokking
+Therefore [in this paper](https://arxiv.org/pdf/2412.09810), they create a training algorithm to promote compression, reduction in model complexity and thus also grokking.

 ## Connection between grokking and embedding